Key scholarship details

 How to apply

-To apply for this award, students must submit a 3000-5000 word essay on the topic of addiction.
+You must submit a 3000-5000 word essay on the topic of addiction.

 Addiction is here defined broadly to include habitual or heavy use of alcohol, tobacco, or other psychoactive substances, or habitual or repeated potentially harmful behaviours such as gambling and gaming.
 Mechanisms, patterns and consequences of addiction (thus broadly defined), and the history, organisation and efficacy of treatments or policies to prevent or ameliorate addiction or its consequences, are included as subjects relating to addiction.